Ranjitmuniyappan/FrontendAndBackend-start-in-one-command/README.md

             npm install concurrently --save-dev

-    4. Finally we have done development. now let start the project.
+    4. Finally we have done all the development. now let start the project.

         npm start